 Basic Usage of Scratch

-When you launch Scratch on your Linux system, you will interact with a window (depending on your chosen installation method) that resembles the following:
+For demonstration purposes, I’ve installed Scratux (Scratch Snap Variant).
+Therefore, when you launch it on your Linux system, you will interact with a window that resembles the following:

-- List of functionality from your chosen category.
+6. List the functionality in your chosen category.

-- This is the primary window where you’ll program your character or object using the functionalities.
+7. This is the primary window where you’ll program your character or object using its functionalities.

 I managed to create the following basic 2D game within just 5 minutes, thanks to a tutorial I watched on the official Scratch YouTube channel.